irobot-ros/ros2-performance/performance_test_factory/README.md

  - `--subs`  Each of them will subscribe to all the available topics.
  - `--duration` indicates how many seconds the experiment will last.

-Each of these nodes will be a `performance_test::Node` object.
+Each of these nodes will be a `performance_test::PerformanceNode` object.
 Once all of them have been initialized, they will start spinning and exchanging messages for the whole duration of the experiment.

 ##### Create separate processes for pubs/subs